 In my research on optimal food for optimal health, I have read countless books and scholarly articles.
 I have considered and adopted many dietary protocols ranging from vegan to Paleo.
 Having found sufficient scientific evidence to confirm that we are indeed omnivores, who thrive on a variety of whole, unprocessed foods – of plant and animal origin – it was refreshing to read the Jaminets’ Perfect Health Diet (PHD).

-The authors, Paul and Shou-Ching Jaminet are husband and wife scientists from Harvard, an astrophysicist and a molecular biologist.
-Due to some personal chronic health challenges, and unsatisfactory results from conventional medicine, the pair embarked on an arduous research journey that culminated in discovering a health promoting diet and lifestyle.
+The authors, Paul and Shou-Ching Jaminet are husband and wife food researchers, interested in the healthiest diet and lifestyle.
 Elated and convinced that their work would help improve the health of others, they started a blog, and self-published an e-book with their findings, helping thousands, and creating demand for a print version.
 Learn more about it on Perfecthealthdiet.com.

 - Disease, premature aging, and impaired health have four primary causes: malnutrition, food toxicity, evolutionarily discordant lifestyles, and chronic infections by bacteria, viruses, fungi, and protozoa.

 - These causes go together.
-People who eat toxic, nutrient-poor diets are more likely to contract chronic infections and do not easily recover from them.
+People who eat toxic, nutrient-poor diet are more likely to contract chronic infections and do not easily recover from them.

 - Yet the body has amazing powers of recovery.
 On a healthy diet, the immune system can tackle and defeat most infections.

 - A diet like the Perfect Health Diet should be the first treatment option in most diseases and an adjunct to therapy.